abaanfida/Chess/README.md

 # Chess
-Chess in C++ using Object Oriented Programing ------ USE RASTER 8X8 FONT IN CONSOLE
+Chess in C++ using Object Oriented Programming
+USE RASTER 8X8 FONT IN CONSOLE (CMD)